 You only need to consider John Lennon and Paul McCartney to know that even great partnerships end.
 This fact applies equally to the world of business.
 Business partnerships can end.
 Of course, the process for dissolving partnership can differ.
 If you are interested in how to dissolve a partnership, this article explains the mechanics of doing so.

-- The reason for ending the partnership.
+- reason for ending the partnership.

 In simple terms, a partnership agreement is a formal agreement made between individuals or entities that carry on a joint business venture.
 The agreement outlines the terms according to which the partnership is carried on.
 That is, it details the rights and obligations of the partners between themselves.
 Of course, all partnerships are subject to state or territory based legislation.
-For example, the Partnerships Act 1892 (NSW) governs all partnerships in NSW.

 As a partnership is not a separate legal entity, partnerships can be a more fluid business structure.
 That means that should a new partner join, or a partner depart, the first partnership ends and a new one takes its place.
 In such circumstances, an agreement provides necessary clarity and guidance about the procedures to be followed.